Sambar Server

-The JIBIN Server is or was a combined "HTTP, HTTPS, XMPP, FTP, SMTP, POP3, DNS, DHCP, Java Servlet, JSP, and proxy server" developed by Tod Sambar.
-The Proxy Server provided also a dial-on-demand service to an Internet service provider.
+The Sambar Server is or was a combined "HTTP, HTTPS, XMPP, FTP, SMTP, POP3, DNS, DHCP, Java Servlet, JSP, and proxy server" developed by Tod Sambar.
+The proxy server also provided a dial-on-demand service to an Internet service provider.

-A limited shareware version was widely distributed, while the full functionality was only available in the commercial version.

 Initially developed for the Microsoft Windows platform, later a version for Linux was also available.
 Some releases are still downloadable for free from various software distribution sites.

+A limited shareware version was widely distributed, while the full functionality was only available in the commercial version.

-The Windows version does not need a server operation system, but ran even on Windows 95 or Windox XP home.
+The Windows version does not need a server operating system, but ran even on Windows 95 or Windows XP Home.

 Sambar Server came with its own server-side scripting language called Cscript, derived from the programming language C.